BETULA......

 BETULA ermanii 'Fincham Cream'

-A lovely selection with the typical exfoliating bark and graceful habit of the group.
+A fabulous selection with the typical exfoliating bark and graceful habit of the group.
 This one reveals a lovely creamy bark as the older layers peel away.
-My display plant is becoming more beautiful every year...
+For a reason that is impossible to pinpoint, this in my favourite cultivar of its type.

 BETULA ermanii 'Forrest Blush'